FloraSauerbronn/dolphins/README.md

 ## Usage

+### Placing data files
+* Audio files should be placed in the `audios` directory.
+* Annotation CSVs should be placed in the `labels` directory.
+Obs.: each CSV should have a prefix equal to the name of the corresponding audio file plus a suffix separated by a dot (`.`).

-* Run the main script with:
+### Run the main script with
 ```bash
 python -m dolphins
 ```